mrpowers-io/spark-style-guide/README.md

 com.github.mrpowers.spark.daria.sql.MissingDataFrameColumnsException: The [first\_name] columns are not included in the DataFrame with the following columns [last\_name, age, height].

 See the [spark-daria](https://github.com/MrPowers/spark-daria) project for a `DataFrameValidator` class that makes it easy to validate the presence of columns in a DataFrame.

+## <a name='null'>null</a>

+`null` should be used in DataFrames for values that are [unknown, missing, or irrelevant](https://medium.com/@mrpowers/dealing-with-null-in-spark-cfdbb12f231e#.fk27ontik).

+Spark core functions frequently return `null` and your code can also add `null` to DataFrames (by returning `None` or explicitly returning `null`).

+In general, it's better to keep all `null` references out of code and use `Option[T]` instead.  `Option` is a bit slower and explicit `null` references may be required for performance sensitve code.
+Start with `Option` and only use explicit `null` references if `Option` becomes a performance bottleneck.

+The schema for a column should set nullable to `false` if the column should not take `null` values.

 ## <a name='jar-files'>JAR Files</a>